Charities & Voluntary Organisations

 Peter McVerry Trust supports young homeless people, to break the cycle of homelessness and move towards independent living through the provision of a continuum of care services.
 (CHY 7256).

-The Post Polio Support Group was established for Polio Survivors by Polio Survivors in 1993.
-We are the only organisation in Ireland providing practical support (and sometimes more importantly a listening ear) to those unfortunate enough to have contracted Polio when babies or young children.
+Polio Survivors Ireland (previously known as The Post Polio Support Group) was established for polio survivors by polio survivors in 1993.
+We are the only organisation in Ireland providing practical support (and sometimes more importantly a listening ear) to those unfortunate enough to have contracted polio when babies or young children.
 We provide stair lifts, callipers, bespoke footwear, electric scooters and wheelchairs.
-We also help Survivors access Physiotherapy, Occupational Therapy and Respite Breaks, as well as other supports.
-The group works to raise awareness, provide information on Polio and its late effects and to ensure Polio Survivors can live with dignity.
-We work to maintain the independence and dignity of Polio Survivors, supporting them at work, in the home and otherwise. firstname.lastname@example.org Tel: 01 889 89 20.
+We also help survivors access Physiotherapy, Occupational Therapy and Respite Breaks, as well as other supports.
+The charity works to raise awareness, provide information on polio and its late effects, including Post Polio Syndrome and to ensure polios survivors can live with dignity.
+We work to maintain the independence and dignity of polio survivors, supporting them at work, in the home and otherwise. email@example.com Tel: 01 889 89 20.
 (CHY 11356).

 PSPA IRELAND is the support organisation in Ireland for Progressive Supranuclear Palsy (PSP) and Corticobasal Degeneration (CBD).
 These progressive diseases rob people of their ability to walk, talk, see and swallow.
 We are dedicated to supporting, patients, carers, families and friends who live with or have been affected by either of these complex degenerative brain diseases.
 We are committed to raising awareness, providing and developing services for people with PSP and CBD.
 As a voluntary organisation we depend on donations to continue our work towards a World free of PSP.
 Further information: www.pspaireland.ie, firstname.lastname@example.org Tel: 0873821377/ 0873821378.